Frequently Asked Questions

 Do I need to convert my GPA?
 What if I did my undergraduate studies outside of the U.S.?

 You do not need to convert your GPA for the online application.
 Simply enter in the grading system used by your school.
 We are familiar with the various grading systems and can evaluate it on our end.
-No need to try to translate an international GPA into a US one.

 My university does not provide class rank, what should I do?